jrebagliatti/techcasestudies/_posts/2016-12-28-catraca-livre.md

 We had to configure the following settings to get HAProxy to behave as needed:

-- The IP addresses for each production environment (A and B)
+- The IP addresses for each production environment (A and B).
-- The different weights for each production environment (50/50 in this case)
+- The different weights for each production environment (50/50 in this case).
 - Ensure HAProxy handles client affinity so that once a reader is in a given site (A or B) he remains there for a certain period (for example, one week if that is the duration of the A/B test).
-That is accomplished by the `balance source` and `hash-type consistent` lines
+That is accomplished by the `balance source` and `hash-type consistent` lines.

 We also created a simple shell script to facilitate changing the weights whenever desired: